danwdart/websites/posts/xenon-web-desktop-alpha2-released.md

 "Changes from Alpha include many security fixes (including SQL injection), the addition of the Chatroom app,
 Pictures app, width autoscaling, new tab launching, easier installation and various visual tweaks.

-Please either use the [online version](http://xenon.kevinghadyani.com/desktop), or [download to your server](http://xenon.kevinghadyani.com/xenon_alpha2.tar.bz2).
+Please either use the https://web.archive.org/web/20100107134808/http://xenon.kevinghadyani.com/ (edit 2021: archived), or ddownload to your server at xenon.kevinghadyani.com/xenon_alpha2.tar.bz2 (edit 2021: not archived).
 Please help by submitting bugs, patches,
 new apps, icons, etc to xenon@dandart.co.uk.
 Thank you."